kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 [3] Tree(spec::Array{Int64,1})
 [4] Tree(spec::Array{Int64,1}, dimension)
 ```
 All the methods correspond to the way you can create a scenario tree.
 For the first method, the length of states must be equal to the length of the probabilities.
 In the 2nd method, you can call any of our predefined trees by just calling on the identifier (these identifiers are `0,301,302,303,304,305,306,307,401,402,4022,404,405`).
 And finaly the most important methods are the 3rd and 4th method.
 If you know the branching structure of your scenario tree, then you can create an non-optimal starting tree using it.
 If you don't state the dimension you ae working on, then it is defaulted into `1`.
-For example, `Tree([1,2,2,2,2])` creates a binary tree with states of dimension one as in Figure \ref{example1}.
+For example, `Tree([1,2,2,2,2])` creates a binary tree with states of dimension one as in Figure 1 above

 ## Description of a scenario lattice